-- Certified court interpreters are required to pass written and oral exams administered by the Judicial Council of each state in the U.S., to have expertise in the specific terminology and regulations of the legal systems and procedures involved in court rooms and other government institutions.
+- Court Certified interpreters are required to pass written and oral exams administered by the Judicial Council of each state in the U.S., to have expertise in the specific terminology and regulations of the legal systems and to have experience in legal proceedings of the courts and other government institutions.
 These interpreters can also act as medical interpreters.

 - Certified medical interpreters are trained in the full spectrum of medical terminology and are familiar with medical regulations and legislation.
 Medical institutions hire certified medical interpreters to improve safety and ensure effective communication between healthcare providers and patients with limited English proficiency.